 DURING THE PROCEDURE

 Your presence helps your child during the procedure, especially if the procedure allows you to maintain physical contact.
-If the procedure is performed at the hospital or your health care provider's office, you will most likely be allowed to be present.
-If this is unclear, ask if it is possible for you to be present.
+If the procedure is performed at a hospital or at your child's health care provider's office, you will most likely be allowed to be there.
+If you are not sure, ask if you can be there.

-If you think you may become ill or anxious, consider keeping your distance while remaining in your child's line of vision.
-If you are not able to be present, leaving a familiar object with your child may be comforting.
+If you think you may become ill or anxious, consider keeping your distance, but stay where your child can still see you.
+If you cannot be there, leave a familiar object with your child for comfort.

 Avoid showing your anxiety.
 This will only make your child more nervous.
-Research has suggested that children are more cooperative if their parents have taken measures (such as anxiety reducing acupuncture) to reduce their own anxiety.
-If you feel stressed or anxious, consider asking someone for help.
-For example, to provide meals or care for other siblings.
+Research suggests that children are more cooperative if their parents take measures (such as acupuncture) to reduce their own anxiety.

 - Your child will probably resist the procedure and may even try to run away.
 A firm, direct approach from you and the health care staff may be helpful.

-- Ask your health care provider to limit the number of strangers entering and leaving the room during the procedure, because their presence can raise the child's anxiety.
+- Ask your child's health care provider to limit the number of strangers entering and leaving the room during the procedure, because this can raise anxiety.

-- Ask that the provider who has spent the most time with your child be present during the procedure.
+- Ask if the provider who has spent the most time with your child can be present during the procedure.

-- Ask that painful procedures not be performed in the crib, so that the child does not associate pain with the crib.
+- Ask that painful procedures not be performed in the crib, so that your child does not link pain with the crib.

-- If you are in your child's line of sight, do what the child is told to do, such as opening your mouth.
+- If your child can see you during the procedure, do what your child is told to do, such as opening your mouth.

 - Use your child's normal sense of curiosity as a distraction during the procedure.